Fengyboy/Deep-Learning/README.md

 To compile the Python and MATLAB wrappers do make pycaffe and make matcaffe respectively.
 Be sure to set your MATLAB and Python paths in Makefile.config first.
 Then compile the Python inferface for Caffe as:
 > sudo make pycaffe

-Then add the path to Caffe Python files in "~/.bashrc" as:
+Then add the path to Caffe Python files in .bashrc file as:
 > export PYTHONPATH=/home/feng/shortbite/caffe/python:$PYTHONPATH